Behaviour Policy

 • They agreed with the Behaviour Principles;

-• They agreed that there should be active support for children to self-regulate and thought the Zones and Toolkits were helpful as some people ‘can’t talk’;
+• They agreed that there should be active support for pupil’s to self-regulate and thought the Zones and Toolkits were helpful as some people ‘can’t talk’;

 • They agreed with the Pupil Responsibilities as set out in the policy;